Ethan James Green: Photography

-In New York, Green continued his earlier practice of photographing his friends.
-He met potential subjects at clubs and on Instagram, including actress and model Hari Nef, stylist and Interview's fashion director Dara, models Marcs Goldberg and Stevie Triano, writer Devan Diaz, and artist and poet Ser Serpas.
+After relocating to New York, Green continued photographing his friends and peers, often meeting subjects through nightlife and social media.
+Early subjects included actress and model Hari Nef; stylist and Interviews fashion director Dara; photographer Cruz Valdez; models Avie Acosta, Marcs Goldberg, and Stevie Triano; writer Devan Diaz; and artist and poet Ser Serpas.

-In 2014, Green began taking portraits of his queer, transgender, and nonbinary friends, usually in the Lower East Side's Corlears Hook Park.
-Green is openly gay and captured friends and figures within various queer ecosystems in New York.
-The portraits, some of which appeared on Tumblr, garnered attention, and drew comparisons to Diane Arbus.
+Green is openly gay.
+In 2014, he began taking portraits of his queer, transgender, and nonbinary friends, usually in the Lower East Side's Corlears Hook Park.
+The portraits, some of which appeared on Tumblr, drew comparisons to Diane Arbus.
 In 2019, Aperture Foundation published the portraits as the monograph Young New York.

+Green's second monograph, Bombshell, was published by Baron in 2024.
+The work, made from 2021 to 2022, invited his models to style and pose themselves around the idea of the "bombshell" archetype.

-As a commercial photographer, Green has shot covers and editorials for Arena Homme +, Dazed, i-D, Vanity Fair, Vogue, Vogue Italia, Vogue Paris, and W; campaigns for Alexander McQueen, Fendi, Helmut Lang, Miu Miu, Prada, and Versace; and has photographed fashion, pop culture, and queer celebrities such as Naomi Campbell, Bella Hadid, Kate Moss, Rihanna, RuPaul, and John Waters.
+As a commercial photographer, Green has shot editorials for Arena Homme +, Dazed, Double Magazine, Foam Magazine, Harper's Bazaar, i-D, L'Uomo Vogue, MARFA, le Monde, Perfect, The New Yorker, Time, Vogue, Vogue Italia, W Magazine, and WSJ Magazine; campaigns for Alexander McQueen, Dior, Fendi, Louis Vuitton, Miu Miu, Prada, Tom Ford, and Versace; and portraits of Naomi Campbell, Bella Hadid, Kate Moss, Rihanna, RuPaul, and John Waters.

+In 2025, Green was selected as the photographer for the Pirelli Calendar, an annual publication produced by Pirelli since 1964.
+His edition was titled Refresh and Reveal.

 New York Life Gallery

-In the face of professional adversity in 2022, Green recalibrated his career trajectory, transforming his Chinatown-based studio into the New York Life Gallery.
-Initially starting as a hobby, this space—dedicated to experimental art exhibitions and the promotion of emerging and overlooked artists—rapidly integrated into his professional persona.
-The gallery has hosted noteworthy exhibitions, such as a live show by painter and illustrator Drake Carr and the archival showcase of the late Steven Cuffie.
+In 2022, Green transformed his Chinatown studio into an artist-run exhibition space, establishing New York Life Gallery.
+The gallery has presented a range of projects, including a live performance by painter and illustrator Drake Carr and an archive of work by the late photographer Steven Cuffie.
+The gallery also organizes artist-led programs and publishes zines and small-run artist publications.